WatermelonsAreGood/mpp-server-v2/README.md

 13. Quote permissions providing granularity
 14. Ported over `custom` capability
 15. Ported over `dm` too, supporting all types of dms and also chathistory for those dms.
+16. Full token support
+17. !js and !createToken, allowing for interacting with the server through the chat.

 ## Flags
 1. chownAnywhere, usersetOthers, siteBan, siteBanAnyDuration